Science News Roundup: Archaeologists find ritual hunt site in Jordanian desert from 7,000 B.C; A good day to die: doom for the dinosaurs came in springtime and more | Science-Environment

 Science News Roundup: Archaeologists find ritual hunt site in Jordanian desert from 7,000 B.C; A good day to die: doom for the dinosaurs came in springtime and more

-Tonga's prime minister, Siaosi Sovaleni, said in a ceremony on Wednesday in the capital, Nuku'alofa, that 50 VSAT terminals provided free of charge by Musk's SpaceX would be distributed to the outlying islands worst hit by the tsunami.
+They dubbed the results the "genealogy of everyone."
 COVID raises risk of mental health problems; new Omicron version not making people sicker in S.

 Following is a summary of current science news briefs.